 WIIT Interview, January 5, 2018

-During our discussion, I mentioned to Sam the theme I had put together for the program I hosted during my last year at WIIT.
-This is the theme:
+During our discussion, I mentioned to Sam the theme I had put together for my WIIT radio program, sung by three gospel singers.
+Here is my theme:

 Stevie B. Superstar